Garage Conversion ADU · Pasadena

 Common Questions

-How long does a garage conversion permit take in Pasadena?
+How long does a Pasadena garage conversion permit take?

-How long does the full garage conversion process take in Pasadena?
+How does Pasadena's garage conversion process compare to LADBS in Los Angeles?

 Why ADU Build LA